China ferrous futures range-bound as COVID outbreak dents demand

 As the steel sector has entered the traditional peak season, the resurgent COVID cases could have a negative impact on consumption, they said.

-Benchmark iron ore futures DCIOcv1 on the Dalian Commodity Exchange dropped 0.7% to 819 yuan a tonne.
+Benchmark iron ore futures DCIOcv1 on the Dalian Commodity Exchange ended up 1% to 833 yuan a tonne.
 Spot 62% iron ore SH-CCN-IRNOR62 jumped $3.5 to $150 per tonne on Friday, according to SteelHome consultancy.

-Coking coal futures on the Dalian bourse DJMcv1 eased 0.2% to 2,982 yuan a tonne and coke prices DCJc1 faltered 1.9% to 3,555 yuan per tonne.
+Coking coal futures on the Dalian bourse DJMcv1rose 1% to 3,019 yuan a tonne and coke prices DCJc1faltered 0.6% to 3,603 yuan per tonne.

 (Reporting by Min Zhang in Beijing and Enrico Dela Cruz in Manila; Editing by Subhranshu Sahu)